PATRICIA WEXLER M.D. DERMATOLOGY UNIVERSAL ANTI-AGING MOISTURIZER WITH SUNSCREEN BROAD SPECTRUM SPF 28 COSMETIC INFORMATION

 18443

-Although many chemicals in beauty products pose limited or zero threat, several have been associated to severe health issues, such as cancer, and neurological harm.
-Cosmetic chemicals invade your body through ingestion, inhalation, and internal use, and cause similar problems as food chemicals, per this site.
+While most chemicals in cosmetic products present minimal or zero risk, several have been associated to serious health issues, including cancer, and neurological harm.
+Chemicals in cosmetics can enter a person's body through ingestion, inhalation, and internal use, and cause similar risks as food chemicals, per this site.

-Chemicals associated with cancer can be found in water, food, and many other commonly used items.
-However, no category of consumer items is subject to less government inspection than cosmetics, including Patricia Wexler M.D.
+Chemicals and contaminants linked to cancer are found in food, water, and lots of other everyday items.
+But, no classification of consumer items is susceptible to less government inspection than cosmetics and other personal products, including Patricia Wexler M.D.
 Dermatology Universal Anti-Aging Moisturizer with Sunscreen Broad Spectrum SPF 28.
-While most of the chemicals in cosmetics most likely pose minimal risk, being exposed to a few is associated with serious health disorders, such as cancer.
+While most of the chemicals in cosmetics in all likelihood pose minimal risk, being exposed to some is linked to critical health issues, including cancer.